herryfan/Jasper-RPI-Tools/README.md

 * fan.py - Original Example Script for controlling a fan, but can be useful.
 * temperature.py - Simply takes the temperature.
 Can be useful if that is a suspect as well.
 * usb-mic-fix.sh - Under audio-tools.
 This tool is used to update the order of kernel modules, helping with audio setup.
+* tft-screen-installer.sh - Under installers.
+This tools is used to install the needed drivers for most small tft screens.